Macros | |

 Define to determine if code is being built for the Sony Playstation.

-If this define exists, then you are creating code that runs on the Sony Playstation.
+If this define exists, then code is created to run on the Sony Playstation.

 #define BURGER_PS2 |